bastion-rs/blog/_posts/2020-06-14-bastion-floating-on-tide-part-2.md

 - wait for a reply
 - return the reply

-In order to to this, we need to have a handle to our bastion children, so we can `ask_anonymously` for prime numbers.
+In order to do this, we need to have a handle to our bastion children, so we can `ask_anonymously` for prime numbers.
 Let's write this structure:

 ```rust
 // Our PrimeClient will keep a children_handle